iasql/docs/docs/sample-queries/aws_iam.md

 SELECT * FROM iasql_install('aws_iam');
 ```

-An AWS IAM controls the access to the cloud resources that it is associated with via a JSON policy document that is stored in the `role` table.
+An AWS IAM role controls the access to the cloud resources that it is associated with via a JSON policy document that is stored in the [`role`](https://dbdocs.io/iasql/iasql?table=role&schema=public&view=table_structure) table.
 Below we create a role with a policy and apply the change.

 ```sql
 INSERT INTO role (role_name, assume_role_policy_document)